University and college admission: Special cases

 Students with an IB Diploma can generally enter either college or university more easily than other Canadian high schoolers, due to the material covered in the program.
 Like students with AP credits, they may also clip courses in university with faculty consent.

 In the case of more select university programs, and for almost all international students, an essay, statement of intent or personal statement of experience must be submitted directly to the faculty being applied for.
 Additionally, letters of reference, examples of extracurricular involvement, additional community service endeavours, athletic participation, awards and scholarships won and more may all be required for acceptance to some of Canada's top programs.

 Comparability of admissions

-There is an array of highly competitive programs within Canadian institutions, on par with some mid- to top-tier programs in the United States.
+There is an array of highly competitive programs within Canadian institutions, on par with some mid to top-tier programs in the United States.
 Institutions like the University of Toronto, the University of British Columbia, and McGill University find themselves ranked among the world's top universities.
-In addition, a large portion (upwards of 30%) of university graduates in Canada continue on to pursue further education beyond an undergraduate degree.
+In addition, a large portion (upwards of 30%) of university graduates in Canada continue to pursue further education beyond an undergraduate degree.